LoveDaisy/ice_halo_sim/cpp/README.md

   * `number`, the total ray number for simulation.
     Note that even with a single incident ray, it may result in multiple rays output, due to reflections and refractions in crystal.
-This `number` defines the input ray number, but not output ray number.
+This `number` defines the input ray number, but not output ray number. **Note**, this is the ray number for a single wavelength.
+If you want a real color simulation (thus there will be multiple wavelengths), the total number will be multiplier of this `number` by the number of following `wavelength`.
   * `wavelength`, the wavelengths used during simulation.
     It is an array contains all wavelengths you want to use.
 The refractive index data is from [Refractive Index of Crystals](https://refractiveindex.info/?shelf=3d&book=crystals&page=ice).